 Me Too.
 In 2018 Fraser alleged that he had been sexually assaulted by the then-president of the HFPA (Hollywood Foreign Press Association), in 2003.
 He claims he was blacklisted by the HFPA after incident.
 The assault, divorce, health issues and the death of his mother led to depression.

 Fraser returns.
 Hollywood came calling again in 2016, and he landed roles in The Affair, Trust, and DC Comics series Doom Patrol.
 He appeared in No Sudden Move, and had a major role in the cancelled Batgirl, but it’s The Whale that looks to cement his comeback for the masses.

 Comeback.
-After resurrecting Mickey Rourke’s career (briefly) with The Wrestler, Darren Aronofksy looks set to do the same for Fraser with The Whale.
+After resurrecting Mickey Rourke’s career (briefly) with The Wrestler, Darren Aronofksy has done the same for Fraser with The Whale.
 The actor has been transformed into a reclusive 600-pound English teacher who attempts to reconnect with his life after years of grief.

-Fraser seems guaranteed to land an Oscar nomination for The Whale, but he’s not resting on his laurels.
+Fraser landed his first Oscar win for The Whale, but he’s not resting on his laurels.
 He’s already filmed his next two movies: Martin Scorsese’s Killers of the Flower Moon with De Niro and DiCaprio and Brothers, with Peter Dinklage and Josh Brolin.

 Goodwill.
 Fraser enjoyed huge success in the late 90s and early noughties, and his core audience remains incredibly loyal.
 He appears to be a humble and loveable movie star, unburdened by the trappings of Hollywood fame: long live the Brenaissance!

-The Whale does not yet have a UK release date confirmed.
+The Whale is in cinemas now.
 Watch him receive his standing ovation at Venice Film Festival.